 Take a look at this photo.
-There is an area on the top that shows the normal density where hair was not removed hair group by hair group as in the main donor area.
+There is an area on the top that shows the normal density (click on the photo to enlarge) where hair was not removed hair by hair group as in the main donor area shows.
 It should be clear from this normal section of hair what a normal donor density looks like prior to an FUE being done.
 Donor site density reduction occurs in every hair transplant regardless of the technique.
 Depletion is used when the density reduction achieves a clinical state where there is less than adequate coverage for the donor area and as a result, one can either see-through it, or there is clearly less bulk present when the hair is grown out longer.
 I will discuss this below.

 Some surgeons do strip surgeries which also deplete the donor area.
 Assuming that there is no significant scar (less than 3mm wide) then the donor area stretches with removal of 3500 grafts.
-Assuming that the area where the stretches impacts the scalp in the back of the head and that the stretch extends upward from the point where the strip was removed a distance of 7.5 cm, then if the surgeon took out 1.5 of scalp, the 3 inches of scalp remaining will have a reduction of density that is 84% of its original density or a 16% reduction in density.
+Assuming that the area where the stretches is spread over the entire scalp, it impacts the scalp in the back of the head and that the stretch extends upward from the point where the strip was removed to all of the remaining untouched hair in the back of the head.
+If the person had a full Norwood Class 7 pattern of balding, the 3 inches of scalp remaining will have a reduction of density that is 84% of its original density or a 16% reduction in density.
 The difference between the FUE surgery example and the strip surgery example would be in the uniformity of the donor site’s appearance.
 There would be no gaps in-between the follicular units in the strip scenario unlike the FUE scenario which clearly would have gaps rather than uniform stretching.